ecrucru/anticrux/README.md

 The positions are valuated from the bottom.
 Then by rules of aggregation, the upper levels are weighted based on the number of moves, the strength of the remaining pieces, etc...
 Once the top level is reached, AntiCrux can pick the move with the best score.
 It is your job to beat the AI !

 The algorithm adopts some randomness to never play the same game.
-With the level "Champion", the randomness is rather reduced.
+With high levels, the randomness is rather reduced.

 ### Options